 1. Officers.

-The officers of the Society shall be a President, a Vice President, and a Treasurer.
+The officers of the Society shall be a President, a Vice President, a Treasurer, and an Executive Committee member.
 The President and Vice President shall serve terms of one (1) year each and shall take office at the conclusion of the annual business meeting following the election and shall be ineligible for immediate reelection.
 The Vice President shall automatically become President at the conclusion of the following year's annual business meeting or in case of a vacancy in the presidency.
 The Treasurer shall be elected for a term of three (3) years beginning at the conclusion of the annual business meeting following the election and shall be ineligible for immediate reelection.

-1. DUTIES OF OFFICERS

-A. The President shall direct and coordinate the affairs of the Society, preside at all business meetings of the Society, the Council, and its Executive Committee, and shall perform such duties as may be directed by the Council.
-The President may vote in any meeting of the Society at which he or she presides.
+a) The President shall direct and coordinate the affairs of the Society, preside at all business meetings of the Society, the Council, and its Executive Committee, and shall perform such duties as may be directed by the Council.
+The President may vote in any meeting of the Society at which they preside.

-B. The Vice President shall perform the duties of the President in case the President is absent or incapacitated and, in case of a vacancy in the presidency, shall assume that office and hold it for the remainder of the term.
+b) The Vice President shall perform the duties of the President in case the President is absent or incapacitated and, in case of a vacancy in the presidency, shall assume that office and hold it for the remainder of the term.
+In case of a vacancy in the vice presidency, the Council shall determine how to fill the vacancy.

-C. The Treasurer shall be responsible for planning and formulating financial policy in consultation with the Finance Committee and the Executive Director; recommending such policies to the Council; reviewing the annual budget before its submission to the Finance Committee and to the Council; internal auditing of all Society financial operations; providing an annual report on the Society's finances; and investing special funds and endowments on the advice and consent of the Finance Committee and the Council.
+c) The Treasurer shall be responsible for planning and formulating financial policy in consultation with the Finance Committee and the Executive Director; recommending such policies to the Council; reviewing the annual budget before its submission to the Finance Committee and to the Council; internal auditing of all Society financial operations; providing an annual report on the Society's finances; and investing special funds and endowments on the advice and consent of the Finance Committee and the Council.
 In the absence of the President and the Vice President, the Treasurer shall preside at business meeting(s) of the Society and meetings of the Council.

+d) One councilor shall be elected from among the councilors in their second year of service for a term of one (1) year to serve on the Executive Committee.

 2. Council

-a) The government of the Society, the management of its affairs, and the regulation of its procedures, except as otherwise provided in this constitution, shall be vested in a council.
+a) The government of the Society, the management of its affairs, and the regulation of its procedures, except as otherwise provided in this constitution and bylaws, shall be vested in a council.
 The Council shall consist of the President, Vice President, Treasurer, and nine (9) Councilors elected at-large by the Society.
+The Immediate Past President also serves as an ex officio member of the Council.
 Three (3) of the nine (9) Councilors shall be elected in each annual election for terms of three (3) years.
 The nine (9) Councilors shall be ineligible for immediate reelection.
-If a vacancy shall occur among the Councilors or in any of the offices except the presidency, it may be filled by the Council according to the bylaws of the Society.
+If a vacancy shall occur among the Councilors or in any of the offices except the presidency, it may be filled by the Council according to the constitution and bylaws of the Society.
 The person designated shall hold the position through the end of the original term.

 b) The Council shall meet at the Annual Meeting of the Society and shall hold such other meetings as it may determine.
 Special meetings of the Council for any purpose shall be called by the Executive Director on written request of the President or of three (3) members of the Council.
 Seven (7) members shall constitute a quorum for the transaction of business.
-When meeting in person, a vote shall become the act of the Council on approval by a majority of those present and voting, unless otherwise required by the constitution or bylaws.
+When meeting, a vote shall become the act of the Council on approval by a majority of those present and voting.